oneapi-src/distributed-ranges/doc/developer/testing/gtest.rst

 * Use ``barrier()`` when mhp requires a barrier.
 It does nothing for shp.
 A barrier is typically needed when you have a test that checks some values, and then modifies the results.
-The barrier ensures that the check is finished before any rank modifies the test.
+The barrier ensures that the check is finished before any rank modifies the values.
 Avoid the need for barriers by breaking into multiple tests.
 * Use ``fence()`` when mhp requires a fence.
 It does nothing for shp.
-A fence is needed when there is a transition between local and global updates.
+A fence is needed when there is a transition between local and global data writes.
 Mhp collectives will automatically do a fence when needed.
 Fences are needed when using distributed vector iterators or indexing.

 Templated Tests
 ---------------

-Templated tests are used to instantiate the same test with different types which is useful for covering different data types and allocators.
+Templated tests are used to instantiate the same test with different types, which is useful for covering different data types and allocators.

 ``AllTypes``
   Includes a variety of ``distributed_vector`` types that can be used with a ``TYPED_TEST_SUITE``.
 In a typed test suite ``TypeParam`` is the ``distributed_vector`` type being tested in the instantiation of the test.
+It is useful when shp/mhp have different test types that cannot be unified with ``xhp::`` (e.g. allocators).
 ``Ops1``, ``Ops2``, ``Ops3``
   Provides some boiler plate code to create and initialize ``distributed_vector`` and ``std::vector``.
 Provides inputs for 1-3